DantesPain/ActiveSchoolBotTemplate/EASTER_EGG.md

 ```

 ## 5. Usage - production
-There is a production-ready server waiting for your bot to be deployed.
+1. There is a production-ready server waiting for your bot to be deployed.

-Simply push your changes in the source code (excluding `config.toml`) to the `dev` branch of the remote repository
+2. Push your changes in the source code (excluding `config.toml`) to your GitHub repository.
+3. Create a Pull Request to the `dev` branch of the base repository.
-and the bot will be deployed automatically.
+4. The bot will be deployed automatically after the PR is merged.
+5. You will find the working bot [here](https://t.me/profhome_sha_bot)

 ## 6. Easter egg